 Morris Gleitzman is a bestselling Australian children’s author.
 His books explore serious and sometimes confronting subjects in humourous and unexpected ways.
-His titles include Two Weeks With The Queen, Grace, Doubting Thomas, Bumface, Give Peas A Chance, Extra Time, Loyal Creatures, Snot Chocolate and the series Once, Then, Now, After and Soon.
+His titles include Two Weeks With The Queen, Grace, Doubting Thomas, Bumface, Give Peas A Chance, Extra Time, Loyal Creatures, Snot Chocolate and the series Once, Then, Now, After, Soon and Maybe.
 Morris lives in Sydney and Brisbane, and his books are published in more than twenty countries.

 Morris Gleitzman is a bestselling Australian children’s author whose books explore serious and sometimes confronting subjects in funny and unexpected ways.